egehurturk/Banzai/docs/Configuration.md

 The first argument is the HTTP method to block the users from accessing the path (second argument).
 In this case, `GET` requests for `index.html` and `jimi_hendrix.html` are blocked.

 If the path or the method is `null` or empty, `IllegalArgumentException` is thrown.

+Directory and filter syntax discussed above can be used in `ignore` method as well.